Olympus E-PL9 vs Sony RX100 III

 It is notable that the E-PL9 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Both the E-PL9 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-PL9 better than the Sony RX100 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.